 If you looking for tips on how to go gluten free for beginners, you are in the right place!
 My family has been there, done that.

-Five years ago, my husband went gluten free.
+Several years ago, my husband went gluten free.
 Celiac’s disease runs in his family and based on preliminary test results he decided to take the plunge and start a gluten free diet versus doing more invasive procedures to prove it.